Walter Gibbons: Career

 Gibbons began DJing in New York in the early 1970s, and was among the first Americans to incorporate techniques from dub reggae production into dance music.
 In 1975 he began DJing at the Manhattan club Galaxy 21; he would become a regular there.
 He left Galaxy 21 in late 1976 after he discovered his sets were being secretly recorded and sold on the black market.
-Unable to find a new regular club that would accept his sound, he briefly moved to Seattle before returning to New York and DJing haphazardly.
+Unable to find a new regular club that would accept his sound, in 1977 he briefly moved to Seattle to be resident DJ at a newly established venue, The Monastery.
+From Seattle, he returned to New York and to DJ at various venues and events.

 He also enjoyed a long association with Salsoul Records at the end of the 1970s.
 His DJ skills, punctuality and seriousness convinced Salsoul to assign him the remix of "Ten Percent", by Double Exposure, even though he had never produced.
 It became the first commercially available 12-inch single in the world, and his best-known remix.
 His remix of "Hit and Run" by Loleatta Holloway was a surprise hit.
 He released Salsoul mixes such as Disco Boogie: Super Hits for Non-Stop Dancing (1976) and Disco Madness (1979), the latter being the first full-length release by a solo remixer.
 He also worked on labels such as West End and Gold Mind.

 Gibbons was largely inactive in the early 1980s, but returned in 1984 with his biggest hit, a mix of Strafe's "Set It Off", which became an anthem of the early New York garage scene.
 In 1986 he released a remix of Arthur Russell's "Schoolbell/Tree House" for Sleeping Bag Records.
 Gibbons became a reborn Christian in the 1980s, but still managed to turn out cutting edge mixes during this period (he simply focused on songs and lyrics that did not offend his beliefs).
 Despite becoming isolated from the New York dance scene and some of his friends, he was warmly received after he embarked on a small tour of Japan in 1993.

 He spent his final weeks living alone in a YMCA, and died of AIDS-related symptoms in 1994.